Geoffrey de Groen: Professional career

 At the behest of British architect John Pawson, in the late 1960s de Groen left Australia to travel abroad, teaching and exhibiting in England, France, and Canada from 1968 until 1973.
 On his return to Australia, de Groen's work became widely exhibited.
-During this period he also lectured in fine art and wrote on art for publications such as the Canberra Times and Art International.
+During this period he also lectured in fine art and was prominent among the numbers of Australian art critics for news periodicals, he wrote on art for publications such as the Canberra Times (1973–77) and Art International.
 A series of recorded interviews which de Groen did with 26 prominent Australian artists is held in the oral history collection of The National Library of Australia in Canberra.
 These interviews were the basis of de Groen's 1975 book Conversations with Australian Artists, published by Quartet Books.
 De Groen is also the author of Some other dream: the artist, the artwork, & the expatriate, published by Hale and Iremonger.
 In 1985 Geoffrey de Groen left the National Art School/East Sydney Technical College, where he had been teaching, to paint full-time.